plaid/quickstart/README.md

 ## Test credentials

-In Sandbox, you can log in to any supported institution (except Capital One) using `user_good` as the username and `pass_good` as the password.
+In Sandbox, you can log in to any supported institution using `user_good` as the username and `pass_good` as the password.
 If prompted to enter a 2-factor authentication code, enter `1234`.

 In Production, use real-life credentials.

 ## Troubleshooting

+### Link fails in Production with "something went wrong" / `INVALID_SERVER_ERROR` but works in Sandbox

+If Link works in Sandbox but fails in Production, the error is most likely one of the following:
+1) You need to set a use case for Link, which you can do in the Plaid Dashboard under [Link -> Customization -> Data Transparency Messaging](https://dashboard.plaid.com/link/data-transparency-v5).
+2) You don't yet have OAuth access for the institution you selected.
+This is especially common if the institution is Chase or Charles Schwab, which have longer OAuth registration turnarounds.
+To check your OAuth registration status and see if you have any required action items, see the [US OAuth Institutions page](https://dashboard.plaid.com/settings/compliance/us-oauth-institutions) in the Dashboard.

 ### Can't get a link token, or API calls are 400ing

 View the server logs to see the associated error message with detailed troubleshooting instructions.
 If you can't view logs locally, view them via the [Dashboard activity logs](https://dashboard.plaid.com/activity/logs).